qingyingh/Image_analysis/README.md

 A Python module for alignment image analysis.

-It reads an image and compares the extracted feartures with tolerance.
+It reads an image and compares the extracted features with tolerance.

-Output is the maxumum relative error and its corresponding parameter index.
+Output is the maximum relative error and its corresponding parameter index.